cphebo/cphebo/README.md

 - 👯 I’m looking to collaborate on something
 - 🤔 I’m looking for help with something
 - 💬 Ask me about anything
-- 📫 How to reach me: put your hand out
+- 📫 How to reach me: vaultine@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: if you're happy then you're not sad